timelesshc/timelesshc/README.md

 - 📄 With keen interest in AI, ML, NLP, GenAI and MLOps.
 - 👷🏻‍♂️ Ex-Structural Engineer and Project Manager in construction, helping shape the Bay Area.
 - 💡 My MBTI is INTJ.
-- 🏂 I enjoy snowboarding.
-I'm AASI Level 2 Snowboard Instructor.
+- 🏂 Level 2 Snowboard Instructor (AASI) and lover of fresh powder.
 - 💬 Language: English, Chinese

 ## 💻 Tech Stack: